Docker Swarm

 1) With container name

-// list the folder from the working directorybin boot dev etc home lib lib64 media mnt opt procroot run sbin srv sys test tmp usr var
+// list the folder from the working directorybin boot dev etc home lib lib64 media mnt opt procroot run sbin srv sys test tmp usr var5) With workdir flag

 - Restart the Container with same configuration.